jackyspeed/aboutzhangshu/index.md

 ### As principal investigator:

+- Research in Underwater SLAM Augmented by Laser-based 3D Sensing, funded by Shandong Provincial Natural Science Foundation, China.
 - Research in Dot-Laser Assisted Hand-Held Underwater 3D Sensing via Vision Algorithm, funded by Natural Science Foundation of Hainan Province, China.
-- Research in Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, funded by National Natural Science Foundation of China, China.
+- Research in Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, funded by the National Natural Science Foundation of China, China.
 - Research in Deep Learning and SLAM enhanced Human-Robot Interaction for Underwater ROV Control in Virtual Reality,  funded by China Postdoctoral Science Foundation, China.

 ### As participant:

-- Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
+- Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of the National Natural Science Foundation of China, China.
 - Research in VR enhanced Human-Robot Interaction for underwater ROV, funded by the Shandong Provincial Natural Science Foundation, China.
 - Research in 4D face capture, funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.
-- Research in Robot aided rehabilitation, funded by the EU FP7 Framework Programme, EU.
+- Research in Robot-aided rehabilitation, funded by the EU FP7 Framework Programme, EU.

 ---